Whamo12/burrito-budget/README.md

 # Burrito Budget

-An Angular tutorial application that converts your monthly budget to burritos!
+An Angular tutorial application that converts your monthly budget into burritos!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.4.